arklian/patina/js/README.md

 ### Other scripts

-- `prettier:write` – formats all files with Prettier
+- `prettier:write` – formats all files with Prettier  hello